JHU-PL-Lab/www-fpse/logistics.md

 ### Class Times

-Lectures will be 1:30-2:45 on Mondays and Wednesdays in (TBA).
+Lectures will be 1:30-2:45 on Mondays and Wednesdays in Zoom.
+The Zoom room will be posted on Piazza (see below for how to get on that).
+Lectures will be recorded and the Panopto page for those recordings will also be posted in Piazza.

 See the [Dateline](dateline.html) for the schedule.
+Since this is the first time the class is offered we will be filling in the dateline as we go.

 ### Course Materials